-A 53 year-old man was arrested this morning (19 June 2018) on suspicion of illegal money lending and money laundering, following an operation in Leeds.
+A 59-year-old man has been arrested on suspicion of illegal money lending following an operation in Leeds.

-The England Illegal Money Lending Team (IMLT) working in partnership with Leeds City Council, West Yorkshire Trading Standards Service and West Yorkshire Police executed a warrant at a residential address in Central Leeds, seizing documentation and electronic devices.
+The England Illegal Money Lending Team (IMLT) worked in partnership with officers from West Yorkshire Police to execute a warrant at addresses in the Beeston area on Wednesday, November 22.

 The suspect was taken into custody and is helping investigators from the IMLT with their inquiries.
 Officers seized electronic devices and documentation from the address.